adamgoucher/my-oredev-2016-sessions/AWS - Automating the Not-So-Sexy Parts/README.md

   sys.exit(failures)
   ```

+## Tips
+- Have the [docs](http://boto3.readthedocs.io/en/latest) open in another window

 ## Things that will confuse
 - Client vs. Resource: Near as I can tell, a Client is a lower level of abstraction for AWS services than a Resource.
-They can be used intermixed.
-Resources are 'objects' whereas client function calls return dictionaries.
+    - They can be used intermixed.
+    - Resources are 'objects' whereas client function calls return dictionaries.
+    - Everything can be done via the client